 Even if you mess up once or several times, they're not going to be talking about it or even thinking about it days or even hours later in most cases.
 They're far too worried about themselves!

 If you're able to perform confidently at home with the practice you've been putting in for this performance, you are technically prepared to do the exact same thing in front of hundreds or even thousands of people.

 You've seen thousands of performances or speeches in your life.
 There have been billions of people performing and speaking in the history of our world.

 Our world, the earth itself, is one tiny planet among billions of planets.
 Time flowed for billions of years before your performance and will flow for billions of years after your performance.

 While some people say that they can sing on stage so many times that it no longer becomes a fear, most stage fright defeaters will tell you that the fear is still there, and they just figured out how to deal with it way more effectively.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.